 You’ll also get a $200 annual travel credit, which must be redeemed through American Express Travel and paid for on your American Express Platinum Card.

-Turn that $200 annual travel credit into cash (statement credit) by booking a fully refundable hotel.
+You can turn that $200 annual travel credit into cash (statement credit) by booking a fully refundable hotel.
 American Express will issue the credit, but the hotel won’t charge your card until after your stay – so just cancel your hotel reservation and pocket the $200.

 Hotel Program Memberships